 1. Proof of employment opportunity: A copy of your job offer letter from the position you intend to work in on CPT.

 2. Proof that the work is related to your academic program: The CPT application asks the student to describe how the job they are planning to work in is related to their academic program.
-The student’s academic adviser (and GPD – Graduate Program Director – for Graduate students) must confirm that they agree with this statement by signing the application form.
+The student’s academic advisor (and GPD – Graduate Program Director – for Graduate students) must confirm that they agree with this statement by signing the application form.

 3. Proof that the work will be recorded on your academic record: To make sure we connect the work experience to your UMBC record, CPT requires enrollment in academic credit or Practicum (PRAC) that appears on your UMBC transcript.